Advocacy quilts allow marginalized women and children to tell their story and reach new partners in the Global North

 Quilt exhibitions help to spread the message

-Once assembled, advocacy quilts make a powerful argument for the work of partners and we have show their quilts at over seventy events in North America and Europe.
+Once assembled, advocacy quilts make a powerful argument for the work of partners and we have shown their quilts at over seventy events in North America and Europe.
 Peace Fellow Charlotte Bourdillon (center) helped the Rehema widows of Kenya to denounce genital cutting through embroidery while working at the Kakenya Centre of Excellence.
 She is seen here describing the widows’ quilt during a 2012 exhibition of advocacy quilts at the UN which attracted over 80,000 visitors.

 From story-telling to income generation